+Field Value

-Field Value Action 2 (Define)
+Action 2 (Define like)

-CHLtype (for example CHLSENDER) or CHANNEL Object type
+Object type channel type (for example SENDER) or CHANNEL

-Name CHANNEL.TO.DEFINE
+Name

+Disposition The location of the new object.

-You are presented with some panels to complete with information about the attributes you want for the channel you are defining.
-These panels are shown on page 412.
+You are presented with some panels to complete with information about the name and attributes you want for the channel you are defining.
+They are initialized with the default attribute values.
+Change any you want before pressing Enter.